 Notably, Washington imitated Seixas’s phrasing in his reply in writing that the United States "gives to bigotry no sanction, to persecution no assistance requires only that that they who live under its protection should demean themselves as good citizens, in giving it on all occasions their effectual support."
 The president’s reply made loyalty to country, as opposed to Protestant allegiance, the prerequisite for religious equality.7

-Belief in God is a chief tenet of membership in the Masons, and its centrality was evident in both Seixas’s letter and Washington’s reply, despite the comparatively more secular tone than their other correspondence.
+Additionally, Seixas wrote a second letter to Washington, also dated August 17, 1790.
+He penned it in his capacity as a representative of King David's Lodge of Free and Accepted Masons.
+As a fellow mason, Seixas wrote to Washington not from the perspective of a person of a persecuted society, but as a member of the fraternal order to which both men belonged.8 Belief in God is a chief tenet of membership in the Masons, and its centrality was evident in both Seixas’s letter and Washington’s reply, despite the comparatively more secular tone than their other correspondence.
 Seixas wrote that “the Sovereign Architect of the Universe” should protect Washington during his presidency.
 Unlike Seixas's other letter, his reference to God was nondenominational, as he did not explicitly refer to the God of Israel or David.9 Washington's undated second response to Seixas, was reprinted in newspapers as early as September 18, 1790.10 The president declared that he would maintain and promote the fraternity's virtues during his administration.
 Washington also echoed the classical belief of supporting "private virtue and public prosperity."11

 Seixas remained a civic and religious leader in Newport throughout the decade following his correspondence with Washington.
 On June 22, 1802, Seixas was reelected Grand Master at the Grand Lodge of Free and Accepted Masons of Rhode Island’s annual meeting, after having been the Deputy Grand Master of the lodge for the previous two years.
 Seixas ran the evening’s toasts, emphasizing the order’s emphasis on equality, obedience to the law, the right to engage in commerce, and belief in God.12 Seixas died on November 29, 1809 at the age of sixty-six.
-A December 2, 1809 Newport Mercury obituary remembered him as "a Jew" with an "unblemished reputation . . . without bigotry, zealous and uniform in the profession of his faith."13
+A December 2, 1809 Newport Mercury obituary remembered him as having an "unblemished reputation . . . without bigotry, zealous and uniform in the profession of his faith."13

 Notes: